Cleg83/Resurrect-The-Bedlam-Six-/README.md

 * [Be Funky](https://www.befunky.com/features/resize-image/) to resize images.

 * [Bootstrap](https://getbootstrap.com/) - For the layout of most pages.

+* [CSS Glass](https://css.glass/) - For the glass layer of the home page content section.

 * [Cloud Convert](https://cloudconvert.com/) - To convert images to webp format.